johndatserakis/koa-vue-notes-api/readme.md

 You'll need to create a `.env` file and place it in the root of your directory.
 Take a look at `example.env` and add your information as needed.
 For `JWT_ACCESS_TOKEN_EXPIRATION_TIME` you can set it to 5m, 5w, 5d etc.

 This project only responds and listens in json.
-Keep that in mind when send requests through PostMan or your frontend.
+Keep that in mind when send requests through Postman or your frontend.

+### User Authentication Process

 As mentioned in the frontend code, the user authentication process is this: